jeyabalajis/aws-certified-sa-pro-notes/docs/security/ddos_attacks_mitigation.md

 - Application Load Balancer blocks many common DDoS attacks, such as SYN floods or UDP reflection attacks, protecting your application from the attack
 - You can use AWS Shield Advanced to configure DDoS protection for Elastic IP addresses, when NLB is used - since NLB will not absorb attacks.
 - AWS edge locations provide additional layer of security (CloudFront, Global Accelerator, and Amazon Route 53)

+> WAF vs. NACL (or) Security Groups: WAF is an excellent choice for filtering out malicious requests, but takes time.
+NACL is _quick and easy_ and can implement DENY.
+Security Groups implements *ONLY ALLOW*.

+> For blocking a known set of malicious IPs, NACL is the easiest and quickest option.

 ## Protection across multiple accounts
 - When managing AWS Shield Advanced protected resources in multiple accounts, you can set up centralized monitoring by using AWS Firewall Manager and AWS Security Hub.